nithixh/Python-Mini-Projects/README.md

 - **thirukkural_adhigaram.py**
   Given a Thirukkural number (1–1330), it outputs the corresponding *Adhigaram* (chapter).

+- **AP_series.py**
+  Generates an Arithmetic Progression (AP) based on the first term, common difference, and number of terms.
+Prints the series along with the last term.

 ## 🚀 How to Run

 Make sure you have Python 3 installed.